 When the thermostat reaches a certain temperature, it can be challenging to maintain motivation.
 With those sunny lunch breaks and longer days, it becomes increasingly difficult for anyone to stay inside and get things done.
-To help cure the common condition known as ”summeritis,” here are some tried and true ways you can help your tenants stay on track during the summer months.
+To help cure the common condition known as ”summeritis,” here are some tried and true ways you can help your office tenants stay on track during the summer months.

 A dynamic event can not only help strengthen a community but also boost satisfaction with your building overall.
 If you’re unsure of where to start when planning an event, keep in mind that food is ALWAYS a good idea.
 To throw a stress-free community event, consider something simple like hosting a local food truck in your building’s parking lot or providing ice cream in the lobby for a refreshing midday treat.
 Providing tenants with the opportunity to have fun lunch options as well as get outside and interact with one another.